 When your dog will leave a treat in your open hand, you can move the treat to the ground.
 Again, cover with your hand or foot until your dog understands the rules.
 When they stay back from the food on the ground, reward with a treat from your hand.
 Once your dog grasps the game, you’re ready to add the words “leave it” when you place the food on the floor.

-You don’t want your dog bursting out the front door when guests arrive or knocking over an elderly relative while rushing into the kitchen at the smell of cooking.
-Doorways are tight spaces, so teaching your dog to wait at doorways will help prevent congestion and accidents.
+You don’t want your dog bursting out the front door as soon as it opens when guests arrive.
+In the same way, you don’t want your dog rushing into the kitchen and knocking over a family member when the food comes out of the oven.
+Doorways are tight spaces, so teaching your dog to wait at doorways will help prevent congestion and accidents when your home is bustling more than usual.

 Start at a closed door inside the house and position yourself so the door will swing in toward you.
 You can ask your dog to sit or lie down or simply wait for them to be calm, then slowly open the door a crack.
 As soon as your dog approaches the door, shut it again.
 Continue this process until your dog either stays in position or backs away from the doorway.
 Now you can begin to open the door a bit wider.
 Again, if your dog approaches, close the door.